NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 ![1_fork](/static/tutorials-examples/tutorials/tutorial-template/1_fork.png 'Repo fork')

-{{< alert title="Forking" >}} You will now have your own copy of the documentation that you can alter without affecting our official documentation.
+{{< alert title="Why fork the repository?" >}} You will now have your own copy of the documentation that you can alter without affecting our official documentation.
 You will see a panel stating _"This branch is up to date with Neurodesk:main."_ If someone else makes a change to the official documentation, the statement will change to reflect this.
 You can bring your repository up to date by clicking _"Sync fork"._ {{< /alert >}}

 ![2_syncfork](/static/tutorials-examples/tutorials/tutorial-template/2_syncFork.png 'Sync fork')

 ![3_synced](/static/tutorials-examples/tutorials/tutorial-template/3_synced.png 'Sync status')

 ----------------
-### Create your tutorial
+### Create your content or make your modifications
 1. [**Clone**](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) your forked version of our documentation to a location of your choice on your computer.

 This step is the same for macOS, Windows, and Linux.